laurarokkjaer/Visual_portfolio_assignment_3/README.md

 These are the steps you will need to follow in order to get the script running and working:
 - load the given data into ```input```
 - make sure to install and import all necessities from ```requirements.txt```
-- change your current working directory to the folder before src in order to get access to the input and utils folder as well
+- change your current working directory to the folder before src in order to get access to the input, output and utils folder as well
 - the following shpuld be written in the command line:

       - cd src (changing the directory to the src folder in order to run the script)

-      - python pretrained_cnns.py (calling the function within the script)
+      - python pretrained_cnns.py main (calling the function within the script)

 - when processed results there will be a messagge saying that the script has succeeded and the outputs can be seen in the output folder